‘The precision of naming takes away from the uniqueness of seeing‘Pierre Bonnard

 In one respect it signifies the direct transmission of the Buddha’s ideas.
 Not through the conceptual exchange but an understanding of people who think alike.
 It demonstrates the ineffable nature of tathātā.

 To me, the sermon hits upon a key attitude we have towards our existence.
-The monks who failed to understand were caught up their expectation.
-The Buddha was proposing a problem to be fixed, and conceptual riddle to be solved.
-Our expectations cloud the issue.
+The monks who failed to understand were caught up their expectations, their grasping attachment to solve the riddle.
+The Buddha was not proposing a problem to be fixed, and conceptual riddle to be solved.

-Why do we think it’s a question to be answered?
-Such a question is afar better one and trying to answer it reveals something about our own nature.
+Why do we think such existential questions can be answered? is afar better question and trying to answer it reveals something about our own nature.

 It’s what I’ve also noted in Zen Koans.
 I have only come across the more popular ones, like, ‘What is the sound of one hand clapping‘ or ‘Who were you before your parents we’re born’.
 We think they’re questions with clear answers, but that’s erroneous.